Last updated on January 6th, 2026 at 06:57 am

 Physical Abuse

-Physical aggression, such as hitting, pushing, or other forms of violence, causes immediate harm and long-term trauma.
-Families experiencing physical abuse face fear, tension, and emotional instability, making safe communication extremely difficult.
+Any form of physical aggression, such as hitting, pushing, or violence, causes immediate harm and long-term trauma.

 Chronic Conflict and Emotional Neglect